-Membership of the Governing Body and Academic staff activities audiences through radio, television and public lectures.
-Further details of the Fellows' achievements and activities can be found on the College website and in the College Record (published annually).
+Our Fellows make a strong contribution to academic life both within Oxford University and beyond.
+They publish peer-reviewed articles and books and some disseminate the results of their research to wider audiences through radio, television and public lectures.
+Further details of Fellows' achievements and activities can be found on the College website and in the College Record (published annually).